flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteThing
-### Deletes the specified thing.
-Returns successfully with no error if the deletion is successful or you specify a thing that doesn't exist.
+> Deletes the specified thing.
+Returns successfully with no error if the deletion is successful or you specify a thing that doesn't exist.<br/>

 #### Input Parameters
 * `thingName` - _required_